hms-dbmi/hic-data-analysis-bootcamp/README.md

 - and sample data was downloaded.

 You can set up a similar environment and walk through the hands-on sessions of the bootcamp by following the instructions below.
+Allow 30G of storage for all files used in the tutorial.

 ### From fastqs to contact matrices